 For more information or to join the Uniting Network go to their website...

-The Uniting Church in Australia has published a number of resources on sexuality. read more and find them...
+Uniting Network and the Uniting Church in Australia have published a number of resources on sexuality, gender identity and intersex status.

 Equal Voices is a movement of straight and LGBTIQA+ and Christians who mourn the silencing and rejection of Christians who are LGBTIQA+ by our churches.
 We are committed to the cultivation of church cultures in which LGBTIQ+ people are welcomed and accepted on the same basis as anyone whose sexuality is ‘straight’.